Dark Souls: Setting

-The games take place within a dark, medieval fantasy setting, where the player's character fights against knights, dragons, phantoms, demons, and other monstrous or supernatural entities.
+The games take place within the land of Lordran, where the player's character fights against knights, dragons, phantoms, demons, and other monstrous or supernatural entities.
 The accretion, loss, and recovery of souls are central to the narrative and gameplay of Dark Souls games.
 These games are linked through their setting and an overarching cyclic narrative centering around fire, and are linked through common themes and elements, including interactions with phantoms and battles with demons.
 At the end of each game, characters may reignite the "first flame" or allow it to fade, recurring a choice others have made before.

 Gameplay

 The Dark Souls games are played in a third-person perspective, and focus on exploring interconnected environments while fighting enemies with weapons and magic.
 Players battle bosses to progress through the story, while interacting with non-playable characters.
 The protagonist of each Dark Souls game can have a varying gender, appearance, name, and starting class via character creation.
 Players can choose between classes, including knights, barbarians, thieves, and mages.
 Each class has its own starting equipment and abilities that can be tailored to the player's experience and choices as they progress.
 The player gains souls from gameplay battles which act as both experience points to level up and as currency to buy items.
 Souls gained are usually proportional to the difficulty of fighting certain enemies; the more difficult an enemy, the more souls the player will gain from defeating it.